 North Shore University Hospital and Long Island Jewish Medical Center, located eight miles north of the Medical Center, are voluntary hospitals with a combined capacity of 1600 beds.
-One resident from the Nassau University Medical Center rotates through the North Shore/LIJ program every four months during the second year.
+One resident from the Nassau University Medical Center program rotates through the North Shore/LIJ program every four months during the second (fifth) year.
 Patients are private, and attendings supervise the residents closely in this rotation.
 Pediatric reconstruction, the Cleft Lip and Palate Center, experience in craniofacial surgery, and reconstruction following ablative oncologic head and neck surgery are some of the variety of areas to which the residents are exposed.
 Conventional and microsurgical breast reconstructions are performed in conjunction with the General Surgical Service

-The ambulatory rotation includes the offices of Long Island Plastic Surgical Group, The Day Op Ambulatory Center, and selected case exposure at Mercy Hospital Medical Center, and Southside Medical Center.
+The ambulatory rotation includes the offices of Long Island Plastic Surgical Group, The Day Op Ambulatory Center, and selected case exposure at Mercy Hospital Medical Center, and South Shore Medical Center, and three additional hospitals.
 The resident participates in the full spectrum of private plastic surgery including cosmetic surgery during this rotation.
 The resident is also exposed to issues of office management, current health care policy, and patient satisfaction.
-The resident does not participate in secretarial duties outside of maintaining his / her case data logs.
+The resident does not participate in secretarial duties outside of maintaining his/her case data logs.